-CETCO Organoclay products are used for control of non-aqueous phase liquid (NAPL).
-In a variable PRB, the Organoclay sorbs the NAPL and creates a low permeable zone that retards the NAPL layer.
+CETCO ORGANOCLAY products are used for control of non-aqeuous phase liquid (NAPL).
+In a variable PRB, the ORGANOCLAY adsorbs the NAPL and creates a low permeable zone that retards the NAPL layer.
 Zones above DNAPL layers and below LNAPL layers remain permeable to groundwater flow, thus preventing groundwater mounding.
-CETCO Organoclay can also adsorb low-soluble dissolved organics in the groundwater.
+Our ORGANOCLAY products can also adsorb low-soluble dissolved organics in groundwater.

 Slurry walls (in situ treatment)

 Slurry walls are a non-structural, low permeability vertical barrier used to stop the flow of groundwater.
 Slurry walls can be an effective groundwater and source control remedy for most sites.
 High quality sodium bentonite from CETCO lowers the hydraulic conductivity of the slurry wall and can be used for both soil-bentonite and cement-bentonite slurry walls.

 Pump and Treat (ex situ treatment)